Sv443/BetterYTM-Plugin-Template/README.md

   - [GreasyFork](https://greasyfork.org/)
   - [OpenUserJS](https://openuserjs.org/)
   - Your own website
+- [Subresource Integrity](https://www.tampermonkey.net/documentation.php?locale=en#api:Subresource_Integrity) for `@resource` directives is supported out of the box by this template.
+  This is to combat the risk of your externally loaded in assets being tampered with by a third party.
+  If you set an asset's `integrity` property to `true` in `assets/resources.json`, the plugin will automatically calculate the SRI hash and add it to the asset's URL.
+  Note that this means you will have to rebuild the plugin every time you change an asset that has SRI enabled.
 - Make sure to retain the notice [at the bottom of this file](#license) that your plugin contains code from BetterYTM and UserUtils in the readme or in a `console.log()` that is called on each page load.
 - If you're using VS Code, for showing linter errors and to get automatic code formatting you can install the extension `dbaeumer.vscode-eslint`.
   Then you can add the following to your `User Settings (JSON)` to automatically format your code on manual saves: